ember-graphql/ember-apollo-client/README.md

 ### Testing

 This addon is test-ready!
-All promises from the apollo service are tracked with `Ember.Test.registerWaiter`, so your tests should be completely deterministic.
+All promises from the apollo service are tracked with `waitForPromise` and `waitForFetch` so your tests should be completely deterministic.

 The dummy app contains example routes for mutations and queries: